The Swamp--O'Brien Ranch

 Sam Hermsmeyer, Damon Shipp and Gary Lewis

 Charles Goodnight helped Alfred Rowe get started in Donley County after Rowe worked on the JA for a short period.
 Many of the great cowboys worked at both the JA and the RO.
-The connection between the two ranches remains with O'Brien being the managing partner of the JA.
+The connection between the two ranches remains as O'Brien is the managing partner of the JA.
 The connection has now been expanded to include the Circle, XL and Turkey Track ranches.
 Josh Hawkins was brought up on the JA, worked on the XL and now is foreman of the Turkey Track.
 His brother Jeremy also was brought up on the JA and now works at the XL.
 Trenton Williams was brought up on the Circle and now works at the XL.

 Early morning cowboys ride along the Salt Fork.

 The pens filled to capacity at Locust Grove.

 Learn about our horses: Click on Horses for sale.